15

 • Use hashtags like a filing system: They help platforms categorize your posts.
 Google can crawl public profiles, so strategic tags boost discoverability;

-• Add social sharing buttons but don’t beg.
-One ugly popup kills trust.
+• Add social sharing buttons but don’t beg: One ugly popup kills trust.
 Simple placement near the headline works better.

-Maybe try tracking referral traffic from each platform monthly.
+Track referral traffic from each platform monthly.
 Adjust fast.
 Short cycles beat perfect plans.

 Top 12 SEO Strategies